Vesey Hamilton: Early career

 Born the son of the Revd John Vesey Hamilton and his wife Frances Agnes Hamilton (née Malone), Hamilton was educated at the Royal Naval School in Camberwell and joined the Royal Navy in July 1843.
 He was posted to the sloop HMS Virago in the Mediterranean Fleet.

 He volunteered to become a mate on the barque HMS Assistance which was despatched in 1850, under the command of Captain Erasmus Ommanney, on a mission to search for Sir John Franklin and his ill-fated expedition to find the Northwest Passage.
 Promoted to lieutenant on 11 October 1851, he volunteered for a second mission this time in the barque HMS Resolute which was despatched in 1852, under the command of Captain Henry Kellett, in search of Franklin.
+While in the Arctic Hamilton was tasked with carrying out surveys of islands, including the first survey of the northern end of Melville island.
+He would work with a sled ashore to survey the islands.
+He gave his name to the small island Vesey Hamilton Island in the Hazen Strait.
 Resolute became stuck in the ice in the spring of 1854 and Kellett and his crew were ordered to abandon ship.

 Hamilton was given command of the gunboat HMS Haughty in February 1856 and took part in the Battle of Fatshan Creek in June 1857 during the Second Opium War.
 Promoted to[commander on 10 August 1857, he was given command of the sloop HMS Hydra on the West Indies Station in June 1858.

 Promoted to captain on 27 January 1862, he took command of the sloop HMS Vesuvius on the West Indies Station in July 1862, the sloop HMS Sphinx on the West Indies Station in 1865 and the broadside ironclad HMS Achilles on coast guard service at Portland Harbour in April 1870.
 He became commander of the steam reserve at Devonport in 1873 and captain-superintendent of Pembroke Dock in March 1875 and was appointed a Companion of the Order of the Bath on 29 May 1875.